hg-mirrors/pypy_extradoc/talk/pyconza2017/pypy-whats-new/slides.rst

 * Another possibility: a GIL-free but non-STM PyPy

-* Large amount of work, not looking forward to do it
+* Large amount of work, large maintenance burden

-* Would require serious funding first
+* Lots of hype, but we would need serious commercial funding and backing